• Home

 · Inability to meet the child’s needs without additional staff.

-· Blatant disrespect towards provider or provider’s family.
+· Blatant disrespect towards provider or any employee.

 · If parents knowingly bring their child ill.